nus-cs2103-AY2122S1/ip/docs/README.md

 ### Finding a task by description: `find`
 Finds a task whose description partially matches the query string.\
 Format: `find <query>`
-* The query string is case sensitive.
+* The query string is case-sensitive.

 Example: `find team`\
 Expected output: